lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * match-mapping: The goal of mapping-sent is to reduce the size of a field by allocating a shorter value.
 The Target Value contains a list of pairs.
-Each pair is composed of a value and a short ID.
+Each pair is composed of a value and a short ID (or index).
 This operator matches if a field value is equal to one of the pairs' values.

-Matching Operators may need a list of parameters to proceed to the matching.
-For instance MSB requires an integer indicating the number of bits to test.
+Matching Operators and match-mapping needs a parameter to proceed to the matching.
+Match-mapping requires a list of values associated to an index and MSB requires an integer indicating the number of bits to test.

 # Compression Decompression Functions (CDF) {#chap-CDF}